WangHewei16/Stereo-Matching-Based-on-Visual-Sensitive-Information/README.md

 For example, Aloe is named:_Aloe.ppm Put in D:\Error_Non_31\Data_extended\Aloe folder

 Fourthly, the prefixes and suffixes (image format) of all parallax maps can be modified, but for convenience, it is not recommended to modify the program.
-As for image format conversion, I use XnConvert software to convert images among .pgm, .ppm, .png formats.
+As for image format conversion, we use XnConvert software to convert images among .pgm, .ppm, .png formats.

 Fifthly, after testing the error rate, check the folder of the corresponding path (e.g. D:\Error_Non_31\Data\tsukuba) can get the image of the error rate of the non occluded area, in which the error pixels of the non occluded area are marked in red.
 The error rate is consistent with the non occluded error rate.